Sabrinas Organizing

 CLOSET THINGS TO TOSS

-This closet of things is usually in an adult's closet so I made a separate list of items.
-Working in sections in an adult closet, you can easily get through the stuff you don't want fairly quickly.
+This closet of things is usually in an adult's closet, so I made a separate list of items.
+Working in sections in an adult closet, you can easily get through the stuff you don't want pretty quickly.

-Home decor that was stored that hasn't been used for a while.
+Home decor that was stored and hasn't been used for a while.

 Old and torn clothing items that have seen better days